 Subsequent state governments, under the garb of ‘investor friendly’ approach in the state have been selling agriculture lands to thousands of non Himachalis.
 Felicitating investment in Power, Tourism and Hydel sectors is the need of the hour they debate.
 But none have shown any care for those residents who have been living in the state since generations; and still have to seek governmental permission to buy land in the state.
 These are the ‘Non agriculturist Himachalis’ who mostly are residing in the urban of the state.
 This population which concerns around 10% finds no respite besides voting all political parties to power time and again.
-Easing land buying procedures for ‘babus’ could be the top priority of the new government but to no avail for these deserving citizens.
+Easing land buying procedures for ‘top businessmen’ could be the first priority of the new government but to no avail for these deserving citizens.

 A ray of hope these citizens found was in 2016 when the HP High court had directed the state government to make suitable amendments to Section 118 of the HP Tenancy and Land Reforms Act, 1972 read with HP Tenancy and Land Reforms Rules, 1975 in order to facilitate to purchase any land (agricultural and non-agricultural) in the state by the non-agriculturist Himachalis residing in the state for decades prior to the date of commencement of the HP Tenancy and Land Reforms Act, 1972.
 A division bench comprising Justice Rajiv Sharma and Justice Sureshwar Thakur had observed “there is perpetual litigation under Section 118 of the HP Tenancy and Land Reforms Act, 1972.
 A large population of non-agriculturist Himachalis has been deprived of their right to purchase property in the state without the permission of the state government though they are residing in the Himachal Pradesh for decades together.”However this judgment was later challenged by the then, Congress led state Government in the Supreme Court where the high court order was quashed.